Accepting feedback is an art. And below is the incident that inspired me to write this article.

 And remember: Keep asking for feedback.

-If you want to stay on top of your game, then it’s your job to ask for suggestions and feedback.
-Even criticism.
+If you want to stay on top of your game, then it’s your job to ask for suggestions (& even criticism).

-Don’t expect people to tell you how you are doing because they might be afraid of hurting your feelings (even though they know that you could do better).
+Don’t expect people to tell you how you are doing because they might be afraid of hurting your feelings (even though they know you can do better).

-Keep asking because nobody will give you any feedback unless you ask for it.
+Keep asking for feedback because nobody is going to give it to you unless you ask for it.